vk-cs/docs-public/docs/en/dbs/dbaas/quick-start/quick-start.md

 ## 9. (Optional) Familiarize yourself with the DB instance monitoring data

-The monitoring feature [was enabled during the instance creation](#1_create_postgresql_db_instance).
-Familiarize yourself with gathered monitoring data:
+The monitoring service is enabled for PostgreSQL.
+Look through the gathered monitoring data:

 1. Go to [VK Cloud management console](https://msk.cloud.vk.com/app/en/).
 1. Select the project where the DB instance is located.